robinbryce/quorum-gcp-preemptible/log.md

   - Policy to define who has what access on a particular resource, create a policy and attach it to the resource.

+  - policy has many bindings
+    - each binding is many members to 1 role
+    - P{B{m[1-n], r[1]}} => resource (eg, bucket)
+    -

+terraform taint module.cluster.google_storage_bucket.cluster to force deletion and re-cration of identified resource

+??
+Do I need to include myself (and other accounts) explicitly in bucket role bindings if I set any at all ??

 2020-05-30
 ----------